jsheyl/summerSchools17/ubc/program.md

 * *Parallelization in Python 3 and large datasets*, by Phil Austin (UBC Earth, Ocean and Atmospheric Sciences), details TBA
 * *Spark and Hadoop with IBM*, by IBM, details TBA

-**Important**: Before the start of the summer school all eligible attendees must obtain:
-1. their Compute Canada acounts.
-You can find detailed instructions [here](https://www.westgrid.ca/support/accounts/registering_ccdb).
-Please note that you need only a CCDB account to log in to the new systems, so Steps 1 and 3 will need to be completed (but not Step 2).
-2. their Eduroam accounts through their home institutions.
-You will need online access to complete the hands-on exercises, log in to remote systems, view documentation, etc., so please make sure you can sign in to Eduroam.
-If not sure how to obtain it, please contact the local IT department at your institution.

 If you have questions or would like more information on any of the courses listed above, please contact [Alex Razoumov](mailto:alex.razoumov@westgrid.ca).